2017/18 is our branch’s 70th year.

 January 20, 2018

 Bears, Cougars, Coyotes, Wolves: The Politics of Conservation.
-Our local hero is Lorna Smith, Executive Director of the nonprofit wildlife conservation organization, Western Wildlife Outreach, (WWO).
-She discusses the science behind the need for large carnivore education as well as why education and understanding are key to large carnivore survival in a changing world.
+Executive Director of the nonprofit wildlife conservation organization, Western Wildlife Outreach, (WWO) discusses the science behind the need for large carnivore education as well as why education and understanding are key to large carnivore survival in a changing world.

 February 17, 2018